Travel tips & inspiration

 Things to do (and food to try)

-• Must-do walks
+• Unmissable walks

 • Hike the Customs Officers’ Path (GR34): one of Europe’s most beautiful coastal routes.